schwaad/schwaad/README.md

 ---
 ## Sobre mim | About me
-🇧🇷: Tenho 19 anos, sou bolsista do Projeto de Educação Tutorial do curso de Ciência da Computação e sempre fui apaixonado por resolução de problemas lógicos.
+🇧🇷: Sou bolsista do Projeto de Educação Tutorial do curso de Ciência da Computação e sempre fui apaixonado por resolução de problemas lógicos.
 Também tenho um cachorro.

-🇺🇸: I am 19 years old, I am part of the Tutorial Education Project of the Computer Science course (PETCC) and I was always in love with solving logical problems.
+🇺🇸: I am part of the Tutorial Education Project of the Computer Science course (PETCC) and I was always in love with solving logical problems.
 I also have a dog.

 ![](tiba-perdido.png)